Monimoni0/monimoni0.github.io/README.md

         Emergency Stop button</br>
                 - Stops the elevator abruptly</br>
         Alarm</br>
-                - Alerts foor traffic close to the elevator and building personnel that users in the elevator are in danger</br>
+                - Alerts foot traffic close to the elevator and building personnel that users in the elevator are in danger</br>
         Firefighter Operation</br>
                 - Firegfighter panel door hides essential elevator operations that should not be available for the